rinpharma/r-pharma/content/workshops/_index.md

 draft: false
 description: "this is meta description" bgImage : "images/bg/cta-bg.jpg"
 content_1: "## R/Pharma is excited to offer the following workshops to attendees\nWe hope you have the opportunity to attend a workshop in the week prior to the R/Pharma conference.
-Due to the high attendance and demand please choose just one workshop."
+Due to the high attendance and demand please consider choosing just one or two workshops."
 content_2: "## Workshop presenters\nMeet our amazing workshop presenters."
 workshopDates:
   # Workshop date loop